Ph.D. in Information Systems

 - writing and defending the full dissertation thesis

-- submitting publications based both on the proposal and final thesis
+- submitting a publication based both on the thesis and

 - independent teaching practicum